watercubz/Cloud-gallery/README.md

 ---

-To use this project, you'll need your Cloudinary credentials.
-You will need the following:

-- **Cloud Name**: Your Cloudinary account name.
-- **API Key and Secret**: The API key, followed by a colon, and then the secret API key (e.g., `7374ee773ufyye3:2372372737273ee2372`).

 ### Steps for Configuration

 1. **Create a `.env` file** in the root of your project (if you don’t have one already).